Trefriw: Victorian/Edwardian heyday

-Trefriw Recreation Ground was opened in 1889 and in time came to boast croquet lawns, tennis courts, a bowling green and a paddling pool (filled in after it kept flooding).
+Trefriw Recreation Ground was opened in 1889 and in time came to boast croquet lawns, tennis courts, a bowling green and a paddling pool (filled in after it kept flooding), it was also the location for the seasonal Trefriw Open tennis tournament with John Boucher, and Ruth Dyas among the winners of the event.
 Trefriw annually hosted the North Wales Croquet Championship, and a tennis tournament.
 There also used to be an annual carnival, and sheepdog trials (in the 1920s).